codee-com/open-catalog/Checks/PWR036/README.md

 ```

 The alternative implementation shown below takes advantage of loop interchange
 to improve locality of reference.
-Now, the loop over `j` becomes the outer loop,
+Now, the loop over `j` becomes the outer
-and the loop over `i` becomes the inner loop.
-By doing this, the access to
+loop, and the loop over `i` becomes the inner loop.
+As a result, the access to
+`a[index[j]]` is repeated across the iterations of the inner loop since the
-`a[index[j]]` is an access to a constant memory location, since the value of `j`
+value of `j` doesn't change, resulting in accesses to a constant memory
-doesn't change inside the loop.
-This leads to performance improvement.
+location.
+This leads to a better usage of the memory subsystem, and thus, to a
+performance improvement:

 ```c
 for (int j = 1; j < LEN_1D; j++) {